senam-art/mimosami/README.md

 **Sales Tracking**: The admin dashboard will enable Mimosami to track sales performance, providing insights to inform business decisions.

 **Inventory Management**: The inventory management system will automatically track changes in inventory based on customer orders and connect to suppliers to update stock levels when supplies are low.

+###How to use Database
+To access our database:
+1. Run XAMPP and start Apache and MySQL
+2.